-If you are an active participant, you can access your quarterly account statement by signing in to PeopleLink (www.mmcpeoplelink.com) with your user ID (employee ID) and password.
-From the Finances tab, choose the appropriate plan in the Finances Menu, and from the right navigation bar, select Enroll, view, change benefits under Take Action.
+If you are an active participant, you can access your quarterly account statement by signing in to PeopleLink (www.mmcpeoplelink.com) with your user ID and password.
+From the Finances tab, choose the appropriate plan and from the right navigation bar, select Enroll, view, change benefits under Take Action.
 From the Wealth tab, select the appropriate plan in the Plans menu and click Review plan statements from the Quick Links box.